ANALYSIS-Wal-Mart support of gay rights turns on business

 Wal-Mart's action comes against the backdrop of other major companies taking stands on developing political and social issues, with mixed results.

-Wal-Mart has been careful in how it tackles issues in the public domain and retains a reputation for conservatism that traces to its origins in a small Arkansas town.
+Wal-Mart has been selective in the issues it tackles in the public domain.

+A majority of Americans has supported same-sex marriage for several years, although a substantial minority still oppose it, according to Gallup polls.

-Standing by while its home state was labelled anti-gay could have hindered Wal-Mart's ability to recruit executives as well as hurt its image generally, argued Deena Fidas, a director at the Human Rights Campaign, which rates companies on their policies toward lesbian, gay, bisexual and transgender workers.
+Allowing its home state to be seen as anti-gay could hinder Wal-Mart's ability to recruit executives as well as hurt its image generally, argued Deena Fidas, a director at the Human Rights Campaign, which rates companies on their policies towards lesbian, gay, bisexual and transgender staff.

 "It comes down to the issue of economics here.
 No one wants the stain of discrimination on their headquarters state," she said.
-"In many ways their story is one of leading in some cases and in other cases following industry peers and the trends of the Fortune 500 broadly."
+"In many ways their story is one of leading in some cases and in other cases following industry peers and the trends of the Fortune 500 broadly," Fidas said.

-Wal-Mart made its first big step on LGBT policy in 2003 when it added sexual orientation to its equal employment policy.
-An internal support group, Walmart PRIDE (Promoting Respect, Inclusion, Diversity & Equity) was formed the following year.
+Wal-Mart has not always been seen as progressive on LGBT issues.
+Jim Walton, a director and founding family member, has contributed funds to the Arkansas Family Council, which supported the state's bill, public records show.

-But a few years later it pulled its support for the National Gay & Lesbian Chamber of Commerce after conservative groups threatened to boycott its stores, drawing criticism from LGBT groups and illustrating tension over the issue within the company.
+In 2007 a partnership with the National Gay & Lesbian Chamber of Commerce fizzled amid pressure on the retailer from the religious right.

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan